 3. Activity of the Crack

 A harmless hairline crack in a foundation slab develops very quickly as normal settling takes place.
 It does not develop and then continue to grow.
-An “active” crack like this is usually related to underlying causes of concern that are damaging the slab over time, such as water seepage.
+An “active” crack is usually related to underlying causes of concern that damage the slab over time, such as water seepage.

 Getting Down to the Cause of Your Active Foundation Cracks in Woodlands, Texas

 Many different factors can cause a cracked slab in Texas.
-When you hire a Houston foundation repair company, they will help diagnose the issue so it can’t recur.
+However, when you hire a Houston foundation repair company, they will help diagnose the issue so it can’t recur.
 Without this crucial piece of the puzzle, you could continue to be at risk for future foundation damage.

 In general, the cause of concrete slab damage is found either above or below.